 I regularly write analysis and opinion pieces for The Conversation, Australia’s largest independent news website.
 I have also written for the Sydney Morning Herald and On Line Opinion: Australia’s e-journal of social and political debate, and provided commentary for television, radio and press outlets including: ABC News 24, ABC News Radio, ABC Drive Time, BBC Radio 4, the Australian Associated Press, the Herald Sun, Metro, SBS Radio and Triple J.

 As well as lecturing in Communications and Media Studies, I am the Coordinator of the Film, Media and Communications Postgraduate Program, and Vice Chair of the International Communication Association’s Popular Communication Division.
-I serve on the editorial boards of Communication Theory, Sociology Compass, Particip@tions and the Journal of Public Affairs, and have reviewed papers for numerous international journals including Communication, Culture & Critique, Continuum, Media International Australia and Sociology.
+I serve on the editorial boards of Communication Theory, Sociology Compass, Particip@tions and the Journal of Public Affairs, and have reviewed papers for numerous international journals including Communication, Culture & Critique, Continuum, International Review for the Sociology of Sport, Media International Australia and Sociology.

 I have taught at universities in the US, the UK, New Zealand and South Korea, and have delivered postgraduate seminars at the Communication University of China in Beijing